yashaswinikbr/yashaswinikbr.github.io/content/projects/DatabaseManagmentSystem.md

 showInProjects: true
 ---

-Engineered a robust C++ database management system on Linux in C++ that utilizes the heap, array, and B+ trees to store and retrieve records from the disk.
+Engineered a robust C++ database management system on Linux that utilizes the heap, array, and B+ trees to store and retrieve records from the disk.